tianze0926/scripts/audio/README.md

 - `make`
 - `sudo make install`
 - `sudo ln -s /usr/local/lib/libMAC.so.8 /usr/lib/libMAC.so.8`
-    - The program seems to be unable find the lib unless at `/usr/lib/`.
+    - The program seems to be unable to find the lib unless at `/usr/lib/`.